A Minimalist Guide to Test Automation

 Integration Tests

-Integration tests, also known as end-to-end tests, involve interacting with external dependencies and can be more complex to set up.
-Thus, it is best for developers to create fake external resources, especially when dealing with resources beyond control.
+Integration tests involve interacting with external dependencies and can be more complex to set up.
+Thus, it is best for developers to create fake external resources, especially when dealing with resources beyond their control.

 For example, if a logistics app depends on a vendor’s web service, the test may fail if the vendor’s service is down, which does not necessarily mean that the app is broken.
 To get the best results, developers must ensure the test environment is controlled to create specific scenarios explicitly.